 Derbyshire residents are to be asked what they think about how the council looks after its roads and other transport services.

-Around 3,300 people countywide, chosen randomly, are to be asked for their feedback on how Derbyshire County Council maintains its highways.
+Around 3,500 people countywide are to be asked for their feedback on how Derbyshire County Council maintains its highways.

-As part of the 2019 National Highways Transport Public Satisfaction Survey residents will be asked to rate how the council manages roadworks, deals with congestion and looks after its pavements and footpaths.
+As part of the 2016 National Highways Transport Public Satisfaction Survey they will be asked to rate how we manage roadworks, deal with congestion and look after pavements and footpaths.

-Local residents will also be asked to say what they think about bus and community transport services supported by the council, road safety, cycling routes and how easy it is to get to, and use, highways-related facilities.
+Local residents will also be asked to tell us what they think about bus and community transport services supported by the council, road safety, cycling routes and how easy it is to get to, and use, highways-related facilities.

-The survey is being sent out from Friday 7 June, with results being published in late October.
+The survey is being sent out this week with results being posted in October.

 Derbyshire has taken part in the survey since it was first launched in 2008.
-Last year the council rated top for how it is doing compared to other county councils nationally who took part.
+Last year we were rated third compared to other county councils nationally for how we’re doing.